iblech/sshlatex/README.md

 login credentials each time you change the LaTeX source.

+## Security considerations

+Essentially, don't run sshlatex on untrusted files or with untrusted servers.
+Specifically:

+* sshlatex places several files, including LaTeX source files, in a temporary directory on the server side.
+This might leak data or metadata (for instance on when you are working on your LaTeX documents).
+You can change the location of the temporary directory by arranging an appropriate value of `$TMPDIR` on the remote end.
+* sshlatex happily uploads any included files to the server, even files outside the base directory (as for instance prompted by `\includegraphics{/etc/passwd}`).
+* When downloading the resulting PDF file, sshlatex accepts any data from the server.
+This could be exploited by an attacker for a denial of service attack by filling the memory or disk.

 ## Shortcomings

 * Written in haste, will contain bugs.
 Is a grave assortment of hacks, the